A "journey of rebirth" at Yamagata's power spot, Dewa Sanzan Shrine.

 A relaxing experience at Dewa Sanzan

-Travel to "Dewa Sanzan Shrine" on a weekday!
+Let's go to "Dewa Sanzan Shrine" on a weekday!

 If you have weekdays off from work, it may be difficult to have holidays with your friends and family.
 But traveling alone is perfect for visiting the Dewa Sanzan shrines because you can walk at your own pace and take time to look at yourself!

-JR East now offering other new ways to enjoy travel!
+JR East is now offering other new ways to enjoy travel!
 Please check the official website for details.

 All images are for reference only.